georgringer/invero/Readme.md

 ### Translated page tree

-See the page tree in any translation.
+Browse the page tree in any available backend language.
+Great for editors working in translated environments.

 <details>
 <summary>Click to show video</summary>